 The Department of Mathematics and Computer Science at Tougaloo College serves all students interested in mathematics and its applications.
-These include:

-- students majoring in mathematics in order to pursue advanced study, obtain a career in teaching or in the private sector, or achieve intellectual enrichment; - students from majors outside of mathematics who need to acquire mathematical skills in order to be successful in their majors; - students seeking opportunities, through general education mathematics courses, to investigate the complexity and diversity of human experience while learning to communicate clearly and to think independently, critically, and creatively, with the goal of participating as informed and ethical citizens of the world; and students requiring remediation in mathematics.
+These include students majoring in mathematics in order to pursue advanced study, obtain a career in teaching or in the private sector, or achieve intellectual enrichment; students from majors outside of mathematics who need to acquire mathematical skills in order to be successful in their majors; and students requiring remediation in mathematics.

 For each of these groups, the department promotes excellence in the teaching and learning of mathematics, and encourages inquiry, application, and an appreciation of the intrinsic beauty of mathematics.
-To advance its mission, the Department of Mathematics:

-- is a community that values mathematics and its applications; - provides a foundation for critical thinking by developing skills in logic and problem solving; - offers a broad selection of courses that can be tailored to diverse student needs; and - develops close mentoring relationships among faculty and students through small classes, student-faculty research projects, and a drop-in study center staffed by mathematics faculty and or SI Scholars.
+To advance its mission, the Department of Mathematics and Computer Science is a community that values mathematics and its applications; provides a foundation for critical thinking by developing skills in logic and problem solving; and offers a broad selection of courses that can be tailored to diverse student needs.

-The Department offers the following degrees: B.S. in Mathematics, B.S. in Computer Science, B.S. in Mathematics with emphasis in Computer Science, B.S. in Secondary Education with emphasis in Mathematics, and the B.S. in Secondary Education with emphasis in Mathematics and Computer Science.
+The Department offers the following degrees: B.S. in Mathematics, B.S. in Computer Science, B.S. in Secondary Education with emphasis in Mathematics, and the B.S. in Secondary Education with emphasis in Mathematics and Computer Science.
 The department also offers an emphasis in Computer Science and an emphasis in Mathematics in combination with other majors.